vfarcic/devops24/manuscript/04-helm.md

 W> ## A note to minishift users
 W>
-W> The values define Ingress which does not exist in our cluster.
-If we'd create a set of values specific for OpenShift, we would not define Ingress.
+W> The values define Ingress which does not exist in your cluster.
+If we'd create a set of values specifically for OpenShift, we would not define Ingress.
 However, since those values are supposed to work in any Kubernetes cluster, we left them intact.
 Given that Ingress controller does not exist, Ingress resources will have no effect so it's safe to leave those values.

-Next, we'll wait for `jenkins` Deployment to roll out and open UI in a browser.
+Next, we'll wait for `jenkins` Deployment to roll out and open its UI in a browser.

 ```bash
 kubectl -n jenkins \